ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 ### OliBomby's Slider Picturator

-If you are at all interested in mapping on osu! you have probably already heard of [Olibomby](https://osu.ppy.sh/users/6573093) and his app that makes life easier for hundreds of mappers: [Mapping Tools](https://mappingtools.github.io/).
+If you are at all interested in mapping on osu! you have probably already heard of [OliBomby](https://osu.ppy.sh/users/6573093) and his [Mapping Tools](https://mappingtools.github.io/) app that makes life easier for hundreds of mappers.
 But have you seen the latest update, or the [tweet](https://twitter.com/OliBomby/status/1592941194291863553?t=TEB1KmJ9pLdquaoVT9kv-g&s=19) from OliBomby on his Twitter, revealing the Slider Picturator?

 To summarize the new tool he has developed, it allows you to transform your slider into any image.
 You don't have to be a genius to understand all the possibilities this can offer on maps, and this is what many mappers have already started to experiment with.
 With each new update, OliBomby seems to push the limits of the editor (like really, create an image with a slider!), but how far will it go?
 Only the future will tell.